 This can lead to perfectionism and hyper vigilance.
 We can be constantly ‘overthinking’ and trying desperately to work out what we might have done wrong and what steps we can take to avoid doing it again.

 Our fear that we are bad can cause our healthy predator to go into overdrive.
-She desperately looks for someone to sacrifice in our place.
-She becomes a ‘Persecutor’.
-Our Persecutor is willing to finish off another person, and she will do this with relish.
-She will destroy colleagues, friends, partners, even her own children, with energy and enthusiasm.
+They desperately look for someone to sacrifice in our place.
+They becomes a ‘Persecutor’.
+Our Persecutor is willing to finish off another person, and will do this with relish.
+They will destroy colleagues, friends, partners, even our own children, with energy and enthusiasm.
 This is survival – it’s me or you.
 That dynamic makes our Persecutor a very powerful energy when it’s in full force: it overtakes us, and there is no other energy that can match it.
 We project our feared badness onto others and then we attempt to destroy it.

 At its worst this can escalate to the most horrific forms of abuse: sexual abuse, torture, humiliation and degradation.
 Such a Persecutor doesn’t see others as human, and appears to have lost touch with any sense of compassion or human decency.

 Unfortunately, this Persecutor energy can also act out in our own inner world.
 Our Persecutor will mercilessly criticise and hate us in an attempt to annihilate the ‘badness’ that lives inside us once and for all.
 It is willing to sacrifice any part of us – our liveliness, our aspirations, our assertiveness, our tenderness – and it will do anything that’s necessary in order for us not to be seen as ‘bad’.